Preventing workplace problems

 Find out more about when agreements apply.

-You can find enterprise agreements and other registered agreements on the Fair Work Commission website.
+To find an enterprise agreement, visit the Fair Work Commission website.

-In some instances an employee may be award or agreement free.
-Find out how to check Award and agreement free wages and conditions.
+In some instances, an employee may be award and agreement free.
+Learn more about Award and agreement free wages and conditions.

 Minimum pay rates

-An employer may also choose to pay an employee an annualised salary.
-This has to still cover all minimum requirements provided by the relevant award.
+In some cases, an employer may pay an employee an annualised salary.
+This must still cover all minimum requirements provided by the relevant award.
+For more information, see Annualised wages.

 Job advertisements (ads) can't include pay rates that breach: